blue-luke/battle-club/battle_exercise/README.md

 As a Player,
 So that I can play a game on the move
 I want to be able to play a game by text message

+## Not implementing these user stories

+As a Player,
+So I can better enjoy a game of Battle,
+I want one of my attacks to have a chance of Poisoning my Opponent (Opponent takes a small random amount of damage at the beginning of their turn)

+As a Player,
+So I can extend my joyous experience of Battle,
+I want to have an attack that heals some of my Hit Points

+As a Player,
+So I can better enjoy a game of Battle,
+I want some of my attacks to Paralyse an opponent (chance of losing their next attack)